NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/automatic/zero-code/index.md

 * Initial directory: `automatic-instrumentation/initial`
 * Solution directory: `automatic-instrumentation/solution`
 * Java source code: `automatic-instrumentation/initial/todobackend-springboot`
-* Python source code: `automatic-instrumentation/initial/todobackend-springboot`
+* Python source code: `automatic-instrumentation/initial/todoui-flask`

-Make sure the docker compose environment from Otel in Action chapter is stopped.
+Make sure the docker compose environment from `Otel in Action` chapter is stopped.
 Otherwise you will run into port conflicts.

 You can run `docker compose ls` to verify.
 If it shows a process running in the `otel-in-action` directory,